Directed by Mark Jones [Other horror films: Leprechaun (1993), Rumpelstiltskin (1995), Scorned (2013)]

 That might sound like an exaggeration, but I’m not entirely sure that it is.

 Directed by Mark Jones, who brought us the decently enjoyable classic Leprechaun, Triloquist is a horrible experience from beginning to end.
-It starts off reminded me of Seed of Chucky, only, get this, worse (and my seething hatred for Seed of Chucky isn’t something that I thought would have competition).
+It starts off reminding me of Seed of Chucky, only, get this, worse (and my seething hatred for Seed of Chucky isn’t something that I thought would have competition).

 Narration by the dummy.
 Narration that’s supposed to be funny.
 The dummy often talks about how hot Paydin LoPachin’s tits are, because that always gets a laugh.
 Honestly, pretty much everything in this movie was cringe-worthy, but the dummy’s dialogue (not to mention voice) has to be the worst part of this.